computefoundation/gnu-linux-shell-scripting/README.md

 </p>
 <br>

-**Linux-shell-base** is a foundational resource of standard shell solutions for advancing computational efficiency in Linux.
-It targets multiple paradigms of the application layer (described in the [bin/ README](https://github.com/linux-shell-base/linux-shell-base/tree/master/bin#3rd_party_applications)) with solutions that conform to three principles:
+**Linux-shell-base** is a resource of general solutions for free and open source software.
+Its aim is to provide the next layer above the [GNU project](https://www.gnu.org/gnu/linux-and-gnu.en.html) to make Linux an easy to use operating system.
+Its solutions adhere to the following principles:

-1. Solve a fundamental problem in the Linux application layer.
+1. Solve a fundamental problem.
 2. Require a considerable amount of research.
 3. Comply with the [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy#Eric_Raymond.E2.80.99s_17_Unix_Rules).

-*Linux-shell-base* is a foundational approach to the [philosophy of computing](https://en.wikipedia.org/wiki/Unix_philosophy#The_UNIX_Programming_Environment) and therefore, its primary goal is to provide *reusable* and *UNIX-centric* solutions.
-As a result, each of its solutions conform to the following rules:
+Its solutions adhere to the following general rules:

+* Use a standard approach
-* Provide documentation
+* Provide standard documentation
 * Do not contain errors
-* Use a standard approach
-* Do not contain deprecated or old styled code
+* Do not contain deprecated or old-styled code
-* Do not depend on any other solution
+* Prefer generic over 3rd-party dependencies
+* Be independent of other solutions
 * Include a source if exists

-Additionally, each of its solutions conform to the respective [guideline][wiki].
+Each solution additionally conforms to a [guideline][wiki].

-## Examples
+# Examples

-The following is a list of one or two examples from each paradigm of the application layer targeted by *Linux-shell-base*:
+The following is a list of one or two examples from [each paradigm of the application layer](https://github.com/linux-shell-base/linux-shell-base/tree/master/bin) targeted by
+*Linux-shell-base*:

 ##### [Utilities](https://github.com/linux-shell-base/linux-shell-base/tree/master/bin/utilities#utilities)